popgemy/fierce-parsley-91589/content/pages/features.md

     image_alt: App preview on a phone and tablet
     title: Have idea ? so you are welcome let us know .
     content: >
-      Coda target to create huge Community around world , And  welcome welcome anyone with good  ideas to join our big community
+      #### Coda target to create huge Community around world , And  welcome
+      welcome  anyone with good  ideas to join our big community,If you have a good idea feel free to email us
     actions:
       - label: Free Trial
         url: 'https://coinmarketcap.com/'